whs/runekit/DESIGN.md

 - game: Interact with the game window.
 Since accessing other application's window is not abstracted by Qt, this package is the only one allowed to be platform dependent
 - image: Image processing tools

+### Image format
+The library has two internal image formats:

+- numpy.ndarray of shape (height, width, 4)
+  - Current standard
+  - Store pixels in BGRA32 format (ARGB 8 bit per channel in little endian)
+  - Should be faster as no channel swapping is needed
+  - Requires copying when accessing raw buffer
+  - Support OpenCV operation
+- PIL Image
+  - Deprecated
+  - Store pixels in RGBA32 format
+  - Slower as when communicating with Alt1 we need to swap to BGRA
+  - Can access raw buffer without copying
+  - Easier to work with for basic operations

 ## App

 Packages related to Alt1 app.